JolietCyborgs4241/cyborg_sensing/README.md

 # Autonomous-related code for FRC #4241 autonomous operation efforts

+## Introduction

+One of the key aspects to creating a solution is to come up with a strategy to manage, coorelate, and analyze information from a number of different sources to give the robot a sense of situational awareness potentially including:

+* Location

+* Distances from other objects

+* Orientation to other objects and general playfield

+One of the first challenges is the collection and management of this informaton which may be coming from a significant number of individual sensors and other data sources.
+Maintaining the timeliness of this information is key - much of the robots actions will be driven by very near term observations of it's surroundings, likely limited to a few seconds of history (at most, some even less).
+To this end, the core of the autonmous system is the database of sensed information amd providing a set of ways to analyze, normalize (if needed), and make this iraw or otherwise conditioned information available to the robot control logic (which could reside on or off the RoboRio).

+This a longer term and more comprehensive approach - it might yield payoffs in the short term (I feel we can use the information even for a simple obot control scenario) but it also provides an architecture for longer term and more sophisticated awareness and subsequent control.

+The architecture is designed around a series of functional blocks which should give the ability to modify, replace, and re-work substantial components with minimal impacts on other parts of the system.
+Each component can be thought of as having a specific responsibility with connections to and from other components over which data and commands move between functional blocks.
+Looking at the system in that way can make it easier to understand the overall approach without having to dig into the details of implementation of any individual component.

+**Note:**  This is an evolving document and is trying to be maintained as the thinking about this approach is evolving as well.
+You might see repetition or even contradictions; excuse the first but please point out the second.

 ## Overview
 Architecture is a set of servers collecting information (such as cv_cam for each camera that watches the serial camera output) and sending the sensor data via a UDP packet to the centralized database (cv_db).
 In the case of a camera, each cv_cam modules passes robot object and visual field location information to cv_db as well as some identifying information tying this visual information to a specific camera.
 Similar processing happens for other sensors (like ultrasonic rangers for example).